moreaumc/pw/README.md

 Initial goal will be to support Jenkins 1.6.x and Jenkins 2.0 CI servers.

 ###Design ideas:
+- Support collaboration between the application developers and the tool team
 - Convention over configuration
 - Code generator
 - Fully pluggable